itsrofly/navvy-package/README.md

 # Navvy

 The navvy package is a Python-based automation tool for managing Git repositories.
-It leverages the OpenAI API to perform tasks such as editing, creating, and deleting files within a repository.
+It utilizes the [PydanticAI](https://ai.pydantic.dev/) framework, enabling compatibility with any provider or model while maintaining structure and most of the wording.
+It facilitates tasks like evaluating, editing, creating, and deleting files within a repository.

 ## Installation